Types of tennis official

 It might appear simple, but the best Line Umpires need to be able to concentrate for long periods of time, be team players, and (of course) require excellent eyesight.
 As well as calling the lines, they act as an extra pair of eyes and ears for the Chair Umpire.

 Becoming a Line Umpire is the quickest pathway to getting on court at tennis tournaments around the world.

 Aside from the players, the Chair Umpire is the most important person on court during a match.

-The Chair Umpire has enormous responsibility during a match, and are responsible for everything from calling the score to enforcing the rules and managing the players.
+The Chair Umpire has enormous responsibility during a match, and is responsible for calling the score, enforcing the rules and managing the players.
 A successful Chair Umpire needs great communication skills, the ability to stay calm under pressure, and 20:20 vision.

-The best Chair Umpires work full-time in the role, travelling the world with the tennis tour.
+The best Chair Umpires work full-time in the role, travelling the world with the tennis tours.